smarter-sh/smarter/doc/DJANGO-REACT-INTEGRATION.md

 ## React App Setup

 - **placement within folder structure.** The React app was scaffolded with ViteJS and is added to the Django app [chatapp](./smarter/smarter/apps/chatapp/reactapp/).
 - **vite.config.ts.** Note that a.)
 Django's collectstatic procedure must be able to discover the existence of React builds, and that b.)
 The url scheme in the React-generated templates need to account for how Django serves static assets in both dev and production environments.
-We leverage the vite.config.ts resource to prefix all paths with whatever path we've decided in Django settings for serving static assets.
+We leverage the [vite.config.ts](../smarter/smarter/apps/chatapp/reactapp/vite.config.ts) resource to prefix all paths with whatever path we've decided in Django settings for serving static assets.
+More on this, and a code sample, below.
 - **index.html.** The original [index.html](./smarter/smarter/apps/chatapp/reactapp/index.html) created by Vite is completely replaced by a django template that a.) inherits our custom base_react.html template, b.) contains Django template blocks to ensure correct placement of React's elements within the DOM.
+More on this, and a code sample, below.

 ## Django Template Configuration